voidCounter/wels-ui/README.md

 ## Updating

-When updating the submodule, navigate into the submodule directory (`wels-components`) and execute `git pull` to fetch the latest changes from the remote repository:
+To update the submodule, navigate into the submodule directory (`wels-components`) and execute `git pull` to fetch the latest changes from the remote repository:

 ```bash
 cd wels-components